nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 The software packages mentioned below ship with an automatic updater agent, a little program that runs once a day and contacts a web service configured in a shipped INI configuration file.
 The updater process is launched via scheduled tasks.

+!!! attention "🚨 There's a tool available to automate these steps 🚨"
+    To quickly get the situation resolved you can use [the Legacinator](https://github.com/nefarius/Legacinator/releases) in addition to (or instead of) this guide!

 ### Configure ViGEm Bus Driver Updater

 !!! warning "This is the recommended action if you're running Windows 10/11"